MD1968/e-scooters/README.md

 ### Deploying to Heroku

 I copied the environment variables from my local environment env.py file to the settings page on Heroku.
-In addition, a COLLECTSTATIC variable was added to stop static files being uploaded in the future.

 The site is run using a program called gunicorn so I installed that next.
 Heroku needs a procfile to run stuff so I had to create that as well.
 Finally, I had to update the requirements.txt file, addthe 'allowed hosts' in settings.py.
 Debug mode is also set to False by updating a config seng the Heroku cont